-Clean Beauty Tips & Techniques How to Go Waterless in Your Beauty Routine By Mary Jo DiLonardo Senior Writer University of Cincinnati Mary Jo DiLonardo covers a wide range of topics focused on nature, health, science, and anything that helps make the world a better place. our editorial process Mary Jo DiLonardo Updated March 27, 2021 Dasha_Romanova / Getty Images Share Twitter Pinterest Email Clean Beauty Products Tips & Techniques Your daily beauty routine is no doubt awash in water.
+Clean Beauty Tips & Techniques How to Go Waterless in Your Beauty Routine By Mary Jo DiLonardo Mary Jo DiLonardo LinkedIn Twitter Senior Writer University of Cincinnati Mary Jo DiLonardo has worked in print, online, and broadcast journalism for 25 years and covers nature, health, science, and animals.
+Learn about our editorial process Updated September 8, 2021 Treehugger / Sanja Kostic Share Twitter Pinterest Email Clean Beauty Products Tips & Techniques Your daily beauty routine is no doubt awash in water.
 From cleaning your face to shampooing your hair, the tap flows freely.
 You typically wet your skin and hair before applying products and then use water to rinse them off.
 But it's not just the H20 flowing from your faucet that impacts your beauty regimen.
 Most of the cleansers, shampoos, conditioners and moisturizers you use are likely packed with water too.
 Water (or aqua) is often the first item you'll see in the ingredients of your personal care products.
 But the world is facing an ever-increasing water shortage.
 According to the World Health Organization, by 2025 half of the world's population will be living in water-stressed areas.
 So more environmentally minded consumers and companies are turning to waterless beauty products.
 Cosmetics Business named "waterless beauty" as one of the top five trends to watch in 2019.
 And a beauty trends report by market research company Mintel called water "the new luxury."
 "Water is set to become a precious commodity as consumption outstrips supply," Mintel predicts.
 "The more consumers become aware of this, the more beauty brands will need to change how they manufacture and formulate products to limit their dependence on water."
-An overview of waterless beauty monzenmachi / Getty Images Like so many beauty trends, waterless products originated in Korea, reports Refinery29.
+An overview of waterless beauty Treehugger / Sanja Kostic Like so many beauty trends, waterless products originated in Korea, reports Refinery29.
 They were created for the benefits they offered to skin, not necessarily for the environment.
 Sometimes the change takes getting used to, as waterless textures and qualities are different.
 But there are advantages.
 Water-based products, for example, can dry the skin.
 "Culturally, we're fearful of dirt so we overuse detergent-based cleaners," Anna-Marie Solowij, cofounder of BeautyMart, tells Refinery29.
 "The skin has its own self-cleaning system of sebum and natural microbes that repel and neutralize environmental pathogens.
 Washing away this protective shield exposes skin so it's no wonder that there is a reported increase in diseases such as eczema."
-Waterless beauty products Irina Velichkina / Getty Images Here's a look at some waterless beauty, skincare and personal care items that are available.
-Waterless shampoo Stefania Pelfini, La Waziya Photography / Getty Images At its most basic, waterless shampoo is a product you probably already know about: dry shampoo.
+Waterless beauty products Treehugger / Sanja Kostic Here's a look at some waterless beauty, skincare and personal care items that are available.
+Waterless shampoo Treehugger / Sanja Kostic At its most basic, waterless shampoo is a product you probably already know about: dry shampoo.
 Dry shampoos come as sprays, powders or foams that you mist or dust on your hair.
 They soak up the extra oil and residue.
 You just let it sit and then brush, comb and style as normal.
 Most popular dry shampoo brands are used in between regular shampooing to give hair body and keep it from looking oily and drab.
 But there are also some actual waterless shampoos that are used like you would use real shampoos.
 OWA Haircare has a powdered shampoo that's activated by water in your shower.
 You can see how it works in the video above.
 There are also shampoo bars that can be lathered up like bars of soap for the hair.
 In addition to being waterless, shampoo bars typically don't contain chemicals and additives found in traditional shampoos, according to Stylecaster.
-Waterless wash and cleanser From powders and foams to no-rinse gels, there are many products that let you clean your face and body without much or any water.
-There's a very elaborate routine in the video above, but most of us probably have much simpler cleansing habits.
+Waterless wash and cleanser Treehugger / Sanja Kostic From powders and foams to no-rinse gels, there are many products that let you clean your face and body without much or any water.
+There's a very elaborate routine in the video below, but most of us probably have much simpler cleansing habits.
 Water is used as an inexpensive base, but when it's taken out of the formula, often oils and botanicals are used instead.
 That results in a more concentrated product.
 Other times, products are offered in powdered formats.
 Waterless soap-like products include exfoliating powders and waterless gels, powdered and waterless facial cleansers and even body washes that don't have to be washed away.
 Carrington Snyder, co-founder of body care brand Kayo, is starting a new powdered skincare brand called PWDR that will include a powdered, waterless exfoliating face wash.
 "Consumers are becoming very educated, and I think they are becoming very conscious of not only what they are putting on their skin, but also their impact on the environment," Snyder tells Beauty Independent.
 "It's a huge trend that we are seeing that really can't be ignored."
-Waterless makeup Rattiya Samakrat / EyeEm / Getty Images It's easy to find waterless makeup.
+Waterless makeup Treehugger / Sanja Kostic It's easy to find waterless makeup.
 There are mineral foundations, powdered blushes and cream eyeliners.
 But look for an array of even more in-depth products that don't rely on water.
 For example, there are reusable blush papers that can just be patted on the skin for a natural-looking glow.
 And at the end of the day, you can take off your face with one-step makeup removers that don't need to be rinsed off.